Khamseen Contributors

 Kaʿba

-Keelan Overton (Ph.D., University of California, Los Angeles, 2011) is a historian of art and architecture specializing in the eastern Islamic world.
-Her publications explore the historiography of Islamic art, purveying of Iran’s cultural heritage, life histories of manuscripts and buildings, and cultural relations between Iran and the Deccan.
-She is editor of Iran and the Deccan: Persianate Art, Culture, and Talent in Circulation, 1400–1700 (2020) and Director/Curator of The Emamzadeh Yahya at Varamin: An Online Exhibition of a Living Iranian Shrine.
-Her publications on the latter site include “Framing, Performing, Forgetting: The Emamzadeh Yahya at Varamin” (2022) and, with Kimia Maleki, “The Emamzadeh Yahya at Varamin: A Present History of a Living Shrine, 2018–20” (2020).
+Keelan Overton (Ph.D., University of California, Los Angeles, 2011) is an independent scholar and historian of art and architecture specializing in the Perso-Islamic world from Iran to India.
+Her publications explore the purveying of Iran’s cultural heritage, life histories of manuscripts and buildings, and cultural relations between Iran and the Deccan.
+The last culminated in her edited volume Iran and the Deccan: Persianate Art, Culture, and Talent in Circulation, 1400–1700 (2020).
+Overton is the Director and Curator of The Emamzadeh Yahya at Varamin: An Online Exhibition of an Iranian Shrine, an independent production of her academic studio 33 Arches and hosted by Khamseen.
+Her publications on the Emamzadeh Yahya include “Jane Dieulafoy in Varamin: The Emamzadeh Yahya through a Nineteenth-Century Lens” (2024), “Framing, Performing, Forgetting: The Emamzadeh Yahya at Varamin” (2022) and, with Kimia Maleki, “The Emamzadeh Yahya at Varamin: A Present History of a Living Shrine, 2018–20” (2020).

 See Keelan Overton’s video: